 Note: If you don’t possess a Windows 10 bootable DVD or USB since you probably updated from an older version, you can easily create it by following the instructions below (for USB):

 - Download the Media Creation Tool from Microsoft’s official website.
-Double-click on the file called MediaCreationTool.exe which you just downloaded file in order to launch the tool.
+Double-click on the file called MediaCreationTool.exe which you just downloaded file to launch the tool.
 Tap Accept.

 - Select the Create installation media (USB flash drive, DVD, or ISO file) for another PC option from the first screen which is displayed from the tool.